mcorbin/kvert/README.md

  :environment "prod"}
 ```

-The output of `ymlgen yaml --template example.edn` will be:
+The output of `kvert yaml --template example.edn` will be:

 ```yaml
 ---